peterbe/premailer/README.md

       --remove-classes      Remove all class attributes from all elements --strip-important     Remove '!important' for all css declarations.
-      --disable-basic-attributes Disable provided basic attributes (comma separated)
+      --disable-basic-attributes Disable provided basic attributes (comma separated) --disable-validation  Disable CSSParser validation of attributes and values

 A basic example: